grafana/loki/docs/sources/setup/install/helm/deployment-guides/azure.md

 Make sure to replace the placeholders with your actual values.
 {{< /admonition >}}

 It is critical to define a valid `values.yaml` file for the Loki deployment.
-To remove the risk of misconfiguration, let's break down the configuration options to keep in mind when deploying to AWS:
+To remove the risk of misconfiguration, let's break down the configuration options to keep in mind when deploying to Azure:

 - **Loki Config vs. Values Config:**
   - The `values.yaml` file contains a section called `loki`, which contains a direct representation of the Loki configuration file.
   - This section defines the Loki configuration, including the schema, storage, and querier configuration.
-  - The key configuration to focus on for chunks is the `storage_config` section, where you define the S3 bucket region and name.
+  - The key configuration to focus on for chunks is the `storage_config` section, where you define the Azure container name and storage account.
 This tells Loki where to store the chunks.
-  - The `ruler` section defines the configuration for the ruler, including the S3 bucket region and name.
+  - The `ruler` section defines the configuration for the ruler, including the Azure container name and storage account.
 This tells Loki where to store the alert and recording rules.
   - For the full Loki configuration, refer to the [Loki Configuration](https://grafana.com/docs/loki/<LOKI_VERSION>/configure/) documentation.

 - **Storage:**
   - Defines where the Helm chart stores data.
-  - Set the type to `s3` since we are using Amazon S3.
+  - Set the type to `azure` since we are using Azure Blog Storage.
-  - Configure the bucket names for the chunks and ruler to match the buckets created earlier.
+  - Configure the container names for the chunks and ruler to match the containers created earlier.
-  - The `s3` section specifies the region of the bucket.
+  - The `azure` section specifies the storage account name and also sets `useFederatedToken` to `true`.
+This tells Loki to use federated credentials for authentication.

 - **Service Account:**
-  - The `serviceAccount` section is used to define the IAM role for the Loki service account.
+  - The `serviceAccount` section is used to define the federated workload identity Loki will use to authenticate with Azure AD.
-  - This is where the IAM role created earlier is linked.
+  - We set the `azure.workload.identity/client-id` annotation to the app ID of the Azure AD app.

 - **Gateway:**
   - Defines how the Loki gateway will be exposed.